← Back to getcrawdad.dev

 }

-This packet is signed with your device's Ed25519 key.
+The packet is signed with the device's Ed25519 key.
 Any tampering invalidates the signature.
-No content, no parameters, no PII values — only how many operations ran.
+No prompt text, no response text, no tool-call arguments, no PII values — only how many operations ran.
+Sequence numbers prevent replay.

 $ curl http://127.0.0.1:7749/v1/verify